SpeciesFileGroup/taxonworks_doc/docs/develop/contributing.md

 - If you need to add an image see [including a screenshot](#including-screenshots-or-images).
 - Click `Commit changes` to submit a "pull request."
 - In the form that pops up:
-  - Add a (very) brief description of your change in the filed that has `Update README.md` in muted colors
+  - Add a (very) brief description of your change in the field that has `Update README.md` in muted colors
   - Add a longer optional description in the bigger box, if you want
-  - In your message not to use words like "Changed, tweaked, updated", describe _what_ was done
+  - In your message do not use words like "Changed, tweaked, updated", describe _what_ was done
   - Choose the second option `Create a new branch ...`.
 There is an exception to this, if your changes are small, and ready to go directly to the public site, then you can commit to the `development` branch.
 - Click `Commit changes` again

-A [TaxonWorks Docs GitHub repository](https://github.com/SpeciesFileGroup/taxonworks_doc) team member will review, make edits, ping you with questions if needed, and then ultimately accept the pull request to "merge" this our documentation.
+A [TaxonWorks Docs GitHub repository](https://github.com/SpeciesFileGroup/taxonworks_doc) team member will review, make edits, ping you with questions if needed, and then ultimately accept the pull request to "merge" this into our documentation.

 #### What branch should I use?